If you are currently staking on Ethereum 2.0, the proof of stake (PoS) network, you are likely earning around 8% APY.

 Recap of is Ethereum Staking Profitable?

-The Ethereum network is rolling out upgrades to the network, which won't be complete until 2022.
+The Ethereum network is rolling out upgrades to the network, which won't be complete until sometime this year.
 Therefore, if you stake Ethereum now, you won't have access to your ETH or your ETH reward tokens until completion.

-However, even though your ETH stake isn't accessible until 2022, your ETH token rewards will accrue during that period.
+However, even though your ETH stake isn't accessible until the upgrade is done, your ETH token rewards will accrue during that period.
 At that time, you will be able to withdraw your ETH and rewards.

 Weighing up the pros and cons of staking Ethereum, the consensus leads to the plus side for making profits from staking Ethereum.